What You’ll Learn 🎯

 Imaginary

-This option uses 3 neighboring lines on both sides of the peak line to estimate the interpolated peak value and axis location.
-The interpolated amplitude value is calculated from the energy sum of all 7 lines.
-If this energy sum is too high compared to the original peak line energy, then there are multiple peak components, and we cannot determine an interpolated peak value.
-Thus, the calculated value will be the peak line value.
-The same will happen if the peak line value is buried in the noise floor.
-The interpolated peak axis location is derived from an energy-weighted calculation of the 7 lines.
+This option uses three neighboring lines on both sides of the peak line to estimate the interpolated peak value and axis location.
+The interpolated amplitude is calculated from the energy sum of all seven lines.
+If this energy sum is too high compared to the original peak line energy, it indicates multiple peak components, and an interpolated peak cannot be determined.
+In this case, the calculated value defaults to the original peak line value.
+The same occurs if the peak line is buried in the noise floor.
+The interpolated peak axis location is derived using an energy-weighted calculation of the seven lines.

-G. The Marker Color section allows us to select the desired marker color.
+G. Marker Color – Allows selection of the marker color.

-H. The Line Thickness section allows us to select the thickness of the marker line on the 2D/3D graph.
-The options range from 1 to 5, with 1 being the thinnest and 5 the thickest line.
+H. Line Thickness – Defines the thickness of the marker line on the 2D/3D graph.
+Options range from 1 to 5, with 1 being the thinnest and 5 the thickest.

 What is the markers module?

-We can say that the Markers module is, functionally, exactly the same as the Channels module, but for markers instead of channels.
-That means that the module gives us an overview of all the markers we have added to the widget, as well as a simple way of accessing the setup of each individual marker.
+The Markers Module is functionally the same as the Channels Module, but it applies to markers instead of channels.
+It provides an overview of all markers added to the widget and offers a simple way to access the setup for each individual marker.

-The module has all the standard columns: Online and Store, Color, Name, Sampling, Sample rate, Data structure, Data type, Min and Maximum, Value, Unit, and Setup.
+The module includes all the standard columns: Online and Store, Color, Name, Sampling, Sample Rate, Data Structure, Data Type, Min and Maximum, Value, Unit, and Setup.

-A marker-specific column is the so-called Marker Mode, which enables us to easily change the mode of a marker (or multiple markers at once) from Current value to Full history and vice versa.
-To do so, we simply press whichever mode the marker is currently set to and choose the other mode from the drop-down menu.
+A marker-specific column is Marker Mode, which allows you to easily switch a marker (or multiple markers at once) between Current Value and Full History.
+To change the mode, simply click the current mode and select the other option from the drop-down menu.

 A word on marker channels

-Whenever we make a new marker, this marker will create additional math channels for the X- and Y-axis; in case the marker was added to a 3D graph, the software will create a channel for the Z-axis as well.
+Whenever a new marker is created, it generates additional math channels for the X- and Y-axes.
+If the marker is added to a 3D graph, the software also creates a channel for the Z-axis.

-These channels can be added to widgets, such as Digital and Analog meter, Horizontal and Vertical bar, Discrete display, Indicator lamp, and the Recorder widget.
-If we are working with Matrix-type data, we can assign the Z-axis marker to a 2D/3D table.
+These channels can be added to widgets such as Digital Meter, Analog Meter, Horizontal and Vertical Bar, Discrete Display, Indicator Lamp, and the Recorder widget.
+When working with Matrix-type data, the Z-axis marker can also be assigned to a 2D/3D Table.

-We can also use these channels in mathematics from the Math module, but only if the Marker mode of the corresponding channel is set to Full history.
-If the Marker mode is set to Current value, we get an error.
+These channels can also be used in mathematics from the Math Module, but only if the Marker Mode of the corresponding channel is set to Full History.
+If the Marker Mode is set to Current Value, an error will occur.

-If we add a Vector cut, X cut, Y cut, X harmonic cut, or Y harmonic cut marker to a channel on a 3D graph, Z axis channels will be created, and these can be added to a 2D graph.
+If a Vector Cut, X Cut, Y Cut, X Harmonic Cut, or Y Harmonic Cut marker is added to a channel on a 3D Graph, Z-axis channels are created.
+These channels can then be added to a 2D Graph.

 Putting processing markers into practise

-In the following sections, we will look into each type of Processing marker separately on an actual dataset.
-This way, we will be able to easily see each type's key features and better distinguish when (and where) they should be used.
+In the following sections, we will examine each type of Processing Marker separately using an actual dataset.
+This approach will make it easier to see the key features of each type and to better understand when and where they should be used.

 Free marker